YORK CITY SOUTH

 It says much for Tony that he has held down the position for as long as he has.
 Before him, Denis Smith had tried several players on the left wing.
 None could make it their own.
 Several half hearted challengers to Tony have been beaten off.
 Indeed, while managers may have looked at strengthening the side, none of them has seriously looked at attempting to find someone better than Tony Canham.

 One challenger, Wayne Hall had to settle for the left back shirt.
 Indeed, at times, Tony has challenged for the left back shirt himself.
-Always prepared to drop back to help his defender, Tony got to wear the number 3 shirt at Brentford in February 1993.
-He earned my vote as City's man of the match.
+Always prepared to drop back to help his defender, Tony got to wear the number 3 shirt at Brentford in February 1993 after Wayne Hall fell ill before the game.
+He earned my vote as City's man of the match that day.

 I know that when the time comes, and let's hope its not too soon, Tony will be a hard man to replace.

 Incidentally, when researching this article, I discovered a few other interesting names to have filled the number 11 shirt.
 John MacPhail made his City debut at number 11, Keith Walwyn has worn it and Steve Tutill wore it on several occasions in the early days of his City career.
-When you mention City stars of the recent years, Tony Canham's name is one of the first you name, alongside MacPhail, Walwyn and Tutill.
+When you mention City stars of the recent years, Tony Canham's name is always one of the first you name, alongside MacPhail and Walwyn.

-Tony left City in 1995 having scored 57 goasls in 347 league appearances.
+Tony left City in 1995 having scored 57 goals in 347 league appearances, putting him in City's top 10 in the terms of appearances and top 20 in terms of goals.
 His City career spanned the successful Denis Smith side of the 1980s and our 1993 Wembley winning side where he scored one of the penalties in the shoot out.
-To this day, he can often be seen at Bootham Crescent.
+To this day, he can often be seen supporting City at Bootham Crescent.

 In action Tony Canham (1)